LJ-9801/NaN/README.md

 1. run "pip install ." to install the library

 ## TODO
-1. transpose
-2. QR and Chol decomposition
+1. QR and Chol decomposition
-3. solvers
+2. solvers
-4. outter/inner/dot/kron product
+3. outter/inner/dot/kron product
-5. GPU support
+4. GPU support

 ## Dynamic Typing
 This library also support dynamic typing(multiplying a double with float) however